AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

   #.
 For Optional Custom Template, copy the following string and replace the string ADD_YOUR_SUMO_TOKEN_HERE with the token you received in the first step.
 Please do keep the square brackets around the token.

  .. note:: <%pri%>%protocol-version% %timestamp:::date-rfc3339% %HOSTNAME% %app-name% %procid% %msgid% [YOUR_TOKEN] %msg%\\n
+ .. note:: The Aviatrix Controller expects certificates in PEM format.
+Attempting to upload the wrong format may return an Exception Error.
+To convert the DigiCert certificate downloaded from SumoLogic's documentation into PEM format, use the following command: openssl x509 -in DigiCertHighAssuranceEVRootCA.crt -inform der -outform pem -out DigiCertHighAssuranceEVRootCA.pem

 |rsyslog_template|

 .. |rsyslog_template| image:: AviatrixLogging_media/rsyslog_template.png